Skip to main content

 Heart Rate Monitoring

-• Continuous Monitoring: Enable this feature in Google Fit or your manufacturer's health app to automatically track your heart rate during workouts.
+• Continuous Monitoring: Enable in Google Fit or your manufacturer's health app (like Samsung Health) to track heart rate automatically throughout the day and during workouts.
+This provides resting heart rate trends and alerts for unusual readings.

-• Manual Readings: Open Google Fit or your health app, select Heart Rate, and keep your watch snug and still for 10-15 seconds.
+• Manual Readings: Open your health app, select Heart Rate, and keep your watch snug and still for 10-15 seconds.
+Manual readings work best when you're resting and the watch sits flat against your wrist.

 Workout Tracking